This, according to Amelia Kyambadde, the trade minister is aimed at reducing the losses government incurs in tax defaulters

-The Ministry of Trade and the Uganda Registration Services Bureau are partnering to register all Small and Medium Enterprises.
+The trade ministry is to partner with the Uganda Registration Services Bureau (URSB) to have all the Small and Medium Enterprises (SMEs) registered.

-“We shall use the district commercial officers in different district to have all the owners on board.
+“We shall use the district commercial officers to have all the owners on board.
 We shall also use the Kampala Capital City Authority.
-The future is in formal business.
-You cannot operate business when you are not paying tax or linked to any form of support or public sector,” she stated.
+The future is in formal business, you cannot operate business when you are not paying taxes or linked to any form of support or public sector,” she stated.

-In 2016, Uganda was ranked as the most enterprising country in the world.
-However, the rate of business failure is high.
+In 2016, Uganda was ranked as the most enterprising country in the world, flooring developed countries such as Germany, France.

 This was according to the data released by Apporoved Index, which researches about the most entrepreneurial countries worldwide.